gamendorf/School-eNurse-Pass/PrivacyPolicy.md

 _Last Updated: August 1, 2025_

-Thank you for using **[App Name]** ("the App").
+Thank you for using **School eNurse Pass** ("the App").
 This Privacy Policy explains how your information is handled when you use the App, which is available via the Google Workspace Marketplace.

 ---